w3security/cli/help/cli-commands/iac-test.md

 ### `--w3security-cloud-environment=<ENVIRONMENT_ID>`

-Use the last scan from your Snyk Cloud Environment to suppress issues.
+Use the last scan from your w3security Cloud Environment to suppress issues.
 For more information, see [Adding cloud context to your IaC test](https://docs.w3security.io/products/w3security-infrastructure-as-code/integrated-infrastructure-as-code/adding-cloud-context-to-your-iac-test)

 This option is only supported for Integrated IaC (Limited Availability).